How to Open PDF in New Window ASP.NET C# with IronPDF

 This approach works well when Adobe PDF Reader or similar plugins are available, though modern browsers increasingly support native PDF display without additional software.
 According to Microsoft's documentation, proper HTTP headers combined with client-side code provide the most reliable cross-browser solution.
 Please note the importance of the target="_blank" attribute.

-How to Handle Different File Sources?
+How Do I Handle Different File Sources?

 IronPDF excels at handling various input sources beyond HTML strings.
 When working with existing PDF files or generating from different data formats, the library provides flexible options for serving PDF documents to users.